flaviomarx/hello-world/README.md

 # hello-world
-learning how to create repo on github
+learning how to create repo on github, and how to make commits on a branch.